 Banking APIs not only cut manual data management processes but also present new opportunities.
 Instead of being bogged down by logging into many bank portals, and manually consolidating the data into a spreadsheet, you can finally focus on analysis.
 This is because open banking APIs connect to all your bank accounts, and collect cash balance, transactions, and metadata, into one platform.

-Many of our clients found too much of their time taken up by manual processes before utilizing Trovata’s extensive library of banking APIs.
+Many of our clients found that manual processes took up too much of their time before utilizing Trovata’s extensive library of banking APIs.

 Now, Eventbrite can focus on discovering growth initiatives through analysis instead of data management.

 “With Trovata, we have been able to automate daily, weekly, and monthly cash reporting.
 It has become our easy-to-use reconciliation tool for our Accounting team.”– Niall Burke, Global Treasury Manager at Eventbrite

 As we mentioned in our previous article, “Why Spreadsheets Are Holding Your Treasury Back,” spreadsheets were never designed to be a centralized tool for a company’s data.
 It can be cumbersome to determine who has the most up-to-date bank data because of a lack of version control.
 While spreadsheets’ flexibility can be a blessing, it can also be a curse when analyzing large datasets.
 Siloed spreadsheets limit visibility, ensuring your team is making decisions with blinders on.

 Open Banking APIs address these spreadsheet limitations by collecting and normalizing all your bank information into a Multi-Bank Data Lake™, which stores your balance and transaction data in perpetuity.
 With Trovata’s automated cash management platform, machine learning algorithms analyze bank data and distribute it throughout your different reports and forecasts.
 All key decision-makers have the same access to the same data in the cloud, increasing transparency throughout your entire organization.